rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 ### 2.3 Zoom

+Most important features of Zoom are accessible to people with disabilities.
+Zoom has prioritized accessibility more than many other platforms.
+It is in wide use, so some people will be quite familiar with it.
+Others may be less experienced and take more time to find their way around the interface.

 Historically, conference presentations rely on the assumption that the audience receives information on two channels: they look at the slide to appreciate some of the information, while listening